When Can I Ride Again?

 The helmet you really need if you have already been injured would be much softer than a normal bike helmet, but would probably have to be four inches thick to work equally well in a hard hit.
 There is nothing like that on the market today.
 That is one reason why you do not see any bicycle helmets advertised as preventing concussions.
 (In fact, they don't even say directly that they prevent injuries--a catchy slogan using words like "courage" or saying Lance Armstrong wears this helmet and it is cool and light is all the corporate lawyers will approve.)
 One bike helmet brand has used the word concussion in an ad, but they were careful to be very vague about it, and did not promise to protect you against one.
 In football, the situation has changed as Riddell has now released a new football helmet they bill as an anti-concussion helmet.
 That's a major step forward, and we did a newsletter on it.
 But it won't be useful for bike riding.

 So what is a rider to do?
 Make sure you pick out a replacement helmet that is thick and does not have jillions of huge vents.
 That eliminates all of the helmets you see in the Tour de France that cost over $100 at the local bike store.
 You want a lot of foam in your helmet, not voids.
 Try to make sure it is round and smooth on the outside.
 Test the hardness of the foam with your thumb--you will be amazed at the difference between one of the expensive hypervented helmets and a cheaper, thicker, less vented model.
 Then ask why nobody does that test for you.
 We would, but we can't afford the necessary lab testing.
+When we sent a small selection of expensive and cheap helmets to the lab, the results were strikingly similar.
 You can check out our page on the ideal helmet for more details.
 You can also check out the latest Consumer Reports article, but they test for the helmet that can take the hardest hit, rather than the helmet that gives you the softest landing.
 Interestingly, in their 2002 article they found that the less expensive models got the their highest ratings.

 Then it's decision time.
 Take that helmet to your doctor on one of your followup visits and find out when you can ride again.
 There is no other smart way, so if you are not thinking about asking your doctor you may not be recovered enough to think clearly.